Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-statemine-ledger.md

 method is to use [AXIASolar-JS Apps UI][apps].

 > _Important:_ Transfering in this way sends tokens to another account on the Statemine parachain.
-> If you need to transfer KSM between Statemine and AXIALunar, see the [Teleporting](#teleporting)
+> If you need to transfer LUNAR between Statemine and AXIALunar, see the [Teleporting](#teleporting)
 > section below.

 - Click on the "Send" button next to your account.
 - In the second input, select one of the accounts from the drop-down menu or paste the address that you want to transfer funds to.
-- In the third input, enter the amount of KSM you want to transfer.
+- In the third input, enter the amount of LUNAR you want to transfer.
 - Click the "Make Transfer" button.
 - Confirm the transaction on your device.
 - A green success notification will be displayed when the transaction is included in a block.